To participate in this year’s 2019 ASBS–NZPCN Joint Conference—Taxonomy for Plant Conservation you will need to:

 - Field 5: Discover the Collections at Otari-Wilton’s Bush and Te Papa—$45

-Abstract submissions will open soon, and close on 23 August 2019.
+Abstract submissions are now open and will close on 23 August 2019.
 Download the abstract submission form from here — we prefer MS Word file submissions but it’s not essential.
 Once you have registered you will use your registration code to identify your abstract submission form to send to us.
 Download: Word.docx or PDF

 The Pauline Ladiges Prize is awarded to the best oral presentation by a student at an ASBS conference.
 The Poster Prize is awarded to the best poster presentation by a student.
 Both prizes are sponsored by CSIRO and are open to any student who attends the 2019 ASBS–NZPCN joint conference.